 Fujifilm's medium format GF series cameras have certainly shaken up the medium . format camera market.
 The Fujifilm GFX 50S and GFX 50R have made medium format cameras more portable, more accessible and more affordable, bringing them within the price range of many experts and professionals who previously couldn't afford or justify Hasselblads, Phase One cameras or Leicas.
-The 100-megapixel Fujifilm GFX 100, meanwhile, has redefined what photographers thought was possible in medium format cameras, with on-sensor phase detection AF, uncropped 4K video in in-body image stabilization.
+The 100-megapixel Fujifilm GFX 100 and Fujifilm GFX 100S meanwhile, have redefined what photographers thought was possible in medium format cameras, with on-sensor phase detection AF, uncropped 4K video in in-body image stabilization.

 But this is still a comparatively new system, and still very expensive to get into, so Fujifilm is very keen to convince users that there will be a proper lens system to go with these cameras.

 So having just announced a new Fujinon GF45-100mmF4 R LM OIS WR medium format zoom lens, Fujifilm has also released a new GF lens roadmap (below):

 The system is building up nicely.
 There are already three GF zoom lenses, which is itself quite a step forward for medium format cameras.
 Medium format zooms are big, rare, and not very fast, but while the GF 32-64mm F4 R LM WR, the new GF 45-100mm F4 LM OIS WR and GF 100-200mm F5.6 R LM OIS WR don't match the zoom ranges or maximum apertures of smaller format zooms, they are constant aperture zooms and they do between them cover a useful range.